-In the case of two-stroke spark ignition engine, there is a possibility of the fresh charge escaping out with the burnt exhaust gases because there is a small fraction of a revolution of the crank during which the exhaust of the burnt gases and the entry of the fresh charge is taking place simultaneously.
+In the case of a two-stroke spark-ignition engine, there is a possibility of the fresh charge escaping out with the burnt exhaust gases because there is a small fraction of a revolution of the crank during which the exhaust of the burnt gases and the entry of the fresh charge is taking place simultaneously.

 To overcome this difficulty, the piston crown is manufactured in a particular shape.
 So, the fresh charge is deflected upward after entering the cylinder.

 To carry out Scavenging, the following are the three basic methods used

 In this method, the inlet or transfer ports are situated on one side of the cylinder.
 While exhaust ports are situated on the opposite side.

 The piston crown is designed to a particular shape.
 Hence the fresh charge is deflected upward to push out the burnt exhaust gases.

 Back Flow or Loop Scavenging